 BENEFIT PLAN DESIGN CHANGES

-In most health plans, there is a mismatch between the widespread prevalence of chronic pain and the available benefits for treatment options.
+In most health plans, there is a mismatch between the widespread prevalence of chronic back and joint pain and the available benefits for treatment options.
 Many people with chronic conditions remain underinsured, spending greater than 10% of their incomes on medical care, excluding premiums.
 In addition, access to specialist care and services such as physical therapy are often subjected to limitations.

 For organizations with high MSK spend attributed to chronic pain, at the minimum, generous coverage is needed for comprehensive, interdisciplinary modalities of treatment like physical therapy, stress management, rehabilitation, alternative therapies and medications that are known to be effective and safer than usual care.
 For cost-sharing, benefit leaders should explore new and innovative models such as value-based benefit designs (VBID), where member co-pays would be reduced or eliminated for best-practice pain treatment.
 VBID have proven successful in encouraging healthy behaviors and reducing health care costs.